Things to do in Sydney in December

 Open Air is listed 7th on the top things to do list.

-David Jones Christmas Window Displays – Until December 25th
+David Jones – Christmas Events and Window Displays

-The David Jones Window displays in Elizabeth Street are well worth a visit.
+If it’s on, the David Jones Window displays in Elizabeth Street are well worth a visit.
 It’s a great excuse to get into town with the kids and if you do it early, hopefully you’ll miss the Christmas crowds.
-If you can avoid going in for a Santa photo (yes, he’s there already too), then it’s a good freebie.
+There are also a number of activities to keep the family entertained in all of the DJ shops in Sydney.

 Matsuri in Sydney is bringing Japan to Australia.
 Experience Japan’s cultural and artistic delights with music, dance, karate, sumo and taiko along with traditional arts and crafts.

-Sydney Sixers Christmas Bash – Friday, 23rd December 2016
+Sydney Sixer’s Christmas Bash – 28th December – TBC

-What a fantastic early Christmas present or treat.
-Take the family to see the Sixers smash the Hobart Hurricanes at the Sydney Cricket Ground (SCG).
-As its Sixer’s Christmas Bash there will be Carols on the SCG after the game.
+What a fantastic Christmas present or treat.
+Take the family to see the Sixers smash the Adelaide at the Sydney Cricket Ground (SCG).

 Xmas is coming fast and the Carol Season has commenced.
 There will be entertainment for the kids and hearty Christmas tunes.
 BYO rug or cushion to sit on and any spare change you would like to donate.